 One Step Further: Take advantage of trending topics.
 How are innovators in your industry using new technologies like AR and VR?
 Is there an opportunity for your audience to live stream an industry event with Facebook Live?
-There are a lot of topics to choose from but tread carefully when discussing politics.
+There are a lot of topics to choose from but tread carefully when discussing sensitive topics like politics.

 Increase engagement by asking yourself the following questions before you share something: